-(d) Notices shall be posted electronically at least fourteen (14) days prior to the closing date of the competition, except as provided for in Clauses 12.8 - Transfers without a Posting, 12.9-Relocations, Appendix 4, Part III - Short and Long-Term Disability and Article 13-Layoff and Recall.

-(e) On posted competitions, an employee is ineligible for transfer or demotion from one geographic location to another within two (2) years at the previous location.
+- (d) Notices shall be posted electronically at least 14 days prior to the closing date of the competition, except as provided for in Clauses 12.8 Transfers without a Posting, 12.9 Relocations, Appendix 4, Part III Short and Long-Term Disability and Article 13 Layoff and Recall. - (e) On posted competitions, an employee is ineligible for transfer or demotion from one geographic location to another within two years at the previous location.
 The closing date of the competition shall determine eligibility.
 A selection panel may waive this restriction with the approval of the Commissioner or designate.
-This restriction does not apply to redundant employees or to promotions.

-(f) The notice of postings shall contain the following information: nature of position, qualifications, skills, whether shift work is involved, wage or salary rate or range, and where applicable, specific location.
-Such qualifications may not be established in an arbitrary or discriminatory manner.

-(g) Where the Commission determines that it is prepared to have a particular position filled by persons possessing either specified educational requirements or equivalencies, the posting shall specify that equivalent experience is acceptable.

-(h) Temporary vacancies of not more than seven (7) months in duration shall be filled in accordance with Clause 12.2.
+This restriction does not apply to redundant employees or to promotions. - (f) The notice of postings shall contain the following information: nature of position, qualifications, skills, applicability of shift work involved, wage or salary rate or range, eligibility list and effective duration, and where applicable, specific location.
+Such qualifications may not be established in an arbitrary or discriminatory manner. - (g) Where the Commission determines that it is prepared to have a particular position filled by persons possessing either specified educational requirements or equivalencies, the posting shall specify that equivalent experience is acceptable. - (h) Temporary vacancies of not more than seven months in duration shall be filled in accordance with Clause 12.2.

-12.2 Positions Temporarily Vacant
+12.2 Positions Temporarily Vacant and Short-Term Opportunities

-(a) The Commission agrees that, except in the case of emergency, and employee's workload will not be increased as a result of positions being temporarily vacant due to illness, vacation, leave of absence, or any other reason.

-(b) In such instances, the Commission shall give regular employees the opportunity to substitute in higher paying positions and arrange for staff replacements at the lowest paying category.

-(c) Approval for release to a temporary assignment, where that assignment is a promotion, will not be unreasonably withheld.
+- (a) The Commission agrees that, except in the case of emergency, an employee's workload will not be increased as a result of positions being temporarily vacant due to illness, vacation, leave of absence, or any other reason. - (b) In such instances, the Commission shall give regular employees the opportunity to substitute in higher paying positions and arrange for staff replacements at the lowest paying category.
+Notice of opportunities may be given to employees and may be limited to the geographic area or specific department and operational requirements. - (c) Approval for release to positions that are temporarily vacant or short-term opportunities, where that position or short-term opportunity is a promotion, will not be unreasonably withheld. - (d) If a temporary vacancy of less than seven months is extended beyond seven months in cumulative duration, then the temporary vacancy must be posted as per Clause 12.1(a) thru (g) above.
+Exceptions may be granted with approval by the Article 28 Joint Committee. - (e) With respect to this article, Clauses 12.3, 12.4, 12.5, 12.6, 12.7 do not apply.